Curse of scale-freeness: Intractability of large-scale optimization with multi-start methods: Preliminaries

-\begin{rem} The standard GEV distribution $G_{\xi}$ is classified into three cases in terms of the value of $\xi$: (i) $\xi > 0$, (ii) $\xi=0$, and (iii) $\xi < 0$.
-The MDAs of the three cases cover almost all of the representative continuous distributions used in statistics (see, e.g., \citealt[Sections~3.3 and 3.4]{Embr97}).
-Thus Assumption~\ref{assumpt:GEV}, equivalently $F \in \mcal{D}(G_{\xi})$, is never restrictive. \end{rem}
+\begin{rem} The standard GEV distribution $G_{\xi}$ is classified into three cases based on the value of $\xi$: (i) $\xi > 0$, (ii) $\xi = 0$, and (iii) $\xi < 0$.
+The corresponding MDAs for these cases encompass almost all continuous distributions commonly used in statistics (see, e.g., \citealt[Sections 3.3 and 3.4]{Embr97}).
+Therefore, Assumption~\ref{assumpt_GEV}, which is equivalent to $F \in \mathsf{MDA}(G_{\xi})$, is not overly restrictive. \end{rem}

-Finally, we present a fundamental result on the mean of the GEV distribution $G_{\xi}$.
-This result contributes to deriving our power-law formulas for the EIR and ERG in Section~\ref{sec:main}.
-Let $\ol{m}_{\xi} = \int_{-\infty}^{\infty} z G_{\xi}'(z) \rmd z$.
-Furthermore, let $S$ denote a nonnegative random variable such that